 Optic Neuritis

-Vision is very important in almost everything we do, including watching television, reading a book, driving, and many other activities.
+Vision is very important in almost everything we do, including watching television, reading a book, driving, and many other daily and recreational activities.
 When MS disturbs vision, it can have a significant impact on quality of life.
-People with MS can have many different kinds of vision problems, one of the most common being optic neuritis.
+People with MS can have many kinds of vision problems, one of the most common being optic neuritis.
+Other inflammatory diseases of the central nervous system, such as neuromyelitis optica (NMO) and myelin-oligodendrocyte glycoprotein associated disease (MOGAD) can also cause optic neuritis.

 In optic neuritis, the blurring of vision may gradually worsen over the course of a week or so.
 Afterward, there is usually a gradual recovery of vision, occurring over a 4 to 6-week period.
-Intravenous (IV) methylprednisolone (a type of steroid known as Solu-Medrol®) is often given to treat optic neuritis.
-IV steroids do not appear to improve the ultimate visual outcome, but they do seem to speed up the recovery of vision.
-With or without steroid treatment, optic neuritis almost always gets better, though the vision in the affected eye may not return 100%.
-Vision in the optic neuritis eye might not be as clear as before, and colors may remain faded or “washed out.”
+Intravenous (IV) methylprednisolone (a type of steroid known as Solu-Medrol), sometimes followed by oral steroids (most commonly prednisone), is often given to treat optic neuritis.
+Steroid treatment does not appear to improve the ultimate visual outcome, but it does speed up the recovery of vision.
+With or without steroid treatment, the first episode of optic neuritis almost always gets better, though the vision in the affected eye may not return 100% and recurrent episodes almost always have some permanent damage.
+Vision in the affected eye might not be as clear as before, low contrast vision may decline, and colors may remain faded or “washed out.”
 Depth perception or 3-D vision is often not as good after an episode of optic neuritis, making it more difficult to judge distances, as when climbing stairs or reaching for objects.

 More than half of all people with MS will experience optic neuritis at some point in their lives.
 In fact, for 15% to 20% of people with MS, optic neuritis will be the first sign of the disease.
 Not all people who get optic neuritis, however, will go on to develop MS. Many studies have examined this relationship between optic neuritis and MS over time.
 Depending on the study, the risk of developing MS after an episode of optic neuritis varies from 42% to 63% -- roughly 50/50 odds.